 I was the science teacher at Shelton Academy from 2013-2015.
 Those two years were amazing, filled with rewarding experiences, lifetime friendships, and unforgettable students who gave me flashbacks that reminded me of the beauty of the teenage years!
 Each and every one of my students has added to my passion to teach younger students.
 After taking some time to be with my daughter, I am now delighted to have opportunity to rejoin the Shelton family.
 I am looking forward to planting the seeds for ‘loving science’ in a beautiful classroom and science laboratory prepared to teach our future.

 So where does all my love for science stem from?
 I hold a bachelor’s degree in biochemistry and physics, and a master’s degree in health care administration and education.
-I am currently pursing my nursing degree with a continuation in nurse practitioner focusing on research.
+I also earned a nursing degree with a continuation in nurse practitioner focusing on research.

 I believe that learning happens when students can identify with the information, such as a real-life learning environment, and when the atmosphere to thrive is fostered.
 At Shelton Academy, such a learning environment comes naturally.
 This has led me to love teaching even more and nurture my passion for instilling the power to attain an education that is memorable and useful.
 Learning is an everlasting journey shaping purposeful human beings for the future.
 In turn, my desire is that my students can identify with my teaching style, passion for education, and attitude of empowerment.